Cumulocity-IoT/oee-simulators/simulators/README.md

 - identifies devices using a configurable `externalId`.
 - devices can be disabled to not send any events and measurements.
 - Written in python which can be modified easily for further development.
-- Simulators work based on status and shift that it is assigned.

 ### Simulator definition
 Creating simulators in Cumulocity based on the definitions in [simulators.json](main/simulator.json).
 Those simulators can be used for profiles in the OEE App.
 The currently supported simulators and the corresponding profiles are described [here](simulators.md).